 Here in the United States, Senator Lamar Alexander of Tennesee adjusts his reusable face mask as he prepares for a day working for the health and safety of American citizens.
-Here’s what you should know before trying to DIY your own reusable face mask.

 In London, the streets aren’t exactly hustling and bustling like they used to be, but here two women taking a walk.
 Now, even if you aren’t getting near others, face masks are still a good idea.

 Peaceful protests in the United Kingdom

 Masked protesters from the National Education Union in the United Kingdom are met by a masked police officer as they march—six feet apart from one another, of course—to demand that safety criteria called for by their Trade Union are adhered to before schools reopen.